Neotinea ustulata

 Neotinea ustulata (syn.
-Orchis ustula), the burnt orchid or burnt-tip orchid, is a European terrestrial orchid native to mountains in central and southern Europe, growing at up to 2400 m elevation.
+Orchis ustulata), the burnt orchid or burnt-tip orchid, is a European terrestrial orchid native to mountains in central and southern Europe, growing at up to 2400 m elevation.
 The plant is considered Endangered in Great Britain and Least Concern internationally based on IUCN Red List criteria.
 The burnt-tip orchid was voted the county flower of Wiltshire in 2002 following a poll by the wild flora conservation charity Plantlife.

 Description

 Neotinea ustulata grows from two spherical tubers with thick roots.
 Old sources believed that the plant could grow underground for 10–15 years before the first stem appears.
 Plants have 3 to 9 cm leaves with prominent veins, along with a couple of leaves typically around the flower stem, which can reach 28 cm, though typically less than 13 cm tall.

 Flowers are born in a dense cylindrical pattern, with individual plants capable of producing up to 70 flowers.
 The sepals and petals form a 3 mm hood that is reddish-brown, over a white crimson-spotted lower lip that is 4 mm.
 Flowers have a strong fragrance that is described as similar to honey, though flowers do not produce nectar.
 N. ustulata flowers from May through June, with the subspecies, Neotinea ustulata subsp. aestivalis blooming in July in England.
 The late flowering subspecies has a different, unpleasant aroma, indicating different pollinators.
 The common name comes from the tips of the flower buds having a burnt appearance.

 Seed set for flowers is low, at around 20%, but each seed capsule may contain 2000-4000 seeds, which are dust-like and travel hundreds of kilometres on the wind.